curl/everything-curl/usingcurl-downloads.md

 #### Client differences

-Curl only gets exactly what you ask it to get and it never parses the actual content - the data - that the server delivers.
+Curl only gets exactly what you ask it to get and it never parses the actual content—the data—that the server delivers.
 A browser gets data and it activates different parsers depending on what kind of content it thinks it gets.
 For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, Javascript and CSS